Tehos/sign-up-form/README.md

-This is a sign-up form.
+This is a sign-up form for a website about analog photography.

+©Photo: Markus Winkler.